acid-unit/module-google-tag-manager/README.md

 ### Custom URLs

 Events can be pushed to the data layer for custom pages—those that do not fit into predefined categories like PDP, PLP, or CMS pages.
-For example, `/contact` page:
+For example, the `/contact` page:

 ![Custom Pages Load](https://github.com/acid-unit/docs/blob/main/google-tag-manager/custom-pages-load.png?raw=true)

-**Note**: Page URL here can be set as a part of URL, it is not mandatory to set entire URL.
+**Note**: The page URL can be set as part of the URL; it is not mandatory to define the entire URL.

-Also, there is a specific limitation - if you have, for instance, two pages with the following URLs:
+Be aware that the URL matching logic works on a substring basis.
+This means that if you define a rule for `/contact`, it will also match URLs that contain `/contact` within them, such as:

 - `/contact`
 - `/contact-us`

-The event will be triggered on both of them, because both of URLs contain `/contact` substring.

-For this case if you need to track both of the pages, consider changing URLs so one of them won't include another.
+If you need to track these pages separately, consider change page URLs to avoid unintentional overlap.

 ## Click